lambdaclass/concrete/ROADMAP.md

     `base64_cli`, `uri_parse`, `checksum`, `deterministic_rand`, `time_log`,
     and `capability_io`.
 Each recipe must show the exact `std.*` imports, capability set, allocation behavior, and expected audit line.
+    Add one blessed systems-program shape, inspired by Elm's success at teaching a single architecture but adapted to Concrete's domain:
+    **read/acquire -> parse -> validate -> transform -> emit/release**.
+This is
+    not a framework and not hidden control flow; it is an example/documentation convention for ordinary tools and protocol handlers.
+The guide must show which stages are pure, which carry capabilities, where `Result` flows, where runtime obligations attach, and which report proves each claim.
+Add `examples/stdlib_recipes/pipeline_shape/` with a tiny byte-oriented CLI and a no-alloc parser variant; both must include the source, expected `--report caps`, `--report contracts`, and `--report profile` snippets.
 37. Add a stdlib compatibility/oracle corpus under `examples/stdlib_compat/`: `fmt_parse_vectors`, `bytes_text_vectors`,
     `path_vectors`, `collection_vectors`, `base64_vectors`, `uri_vectors`,